ST10445028/ST10445028-WEDE5020-POE-PART-2/README.md

-# ST10445028 TLOTLANG GALALETSANG RAMATLOTLO DMT2 G1 R-WEDE5020-POE-PART-1
+# ST10445028 TLOTLANG GALALETSANG RAMATLOTLO DMT2 G1 R-WEDE5020-POE-PART-2

 # Bellema Website

 This is the official website for **Bellema**, a fashion store based in Pretoria.
-The website is built using **basic HTML only**.
-No CSS or advanced styling has been added — it’s kept simple and clear.
+The website was initially built using **basic HTML only** in Part 1.
+For Part 2, **CSS styling and responsiveness** were introduced to improve usability and design.

 ---